coderbanna/nextjs-iview/README.md

 ### Hi there 👋

-- 🔭 Research for nextjs interview
+- 🔭 Simple as ABCD
 - ⚡ Fun fact: My favorite book is _Not Found Yet_